-The formal term for OJEU notice.
+The formal term for an OJEU notice / FTS notice.

-A defined term in the Public Contracts Regulations 2015, meaning a public body that is subject to and must comply with those Regulations.
-Those contracting authorities listed specifically at Schedule 1 to the Public Contracts Regulations 2015 are further classified as “central government authorities” while contracting authorities that are not expressly listed but nonetheless are caught by the definition are classified as “sub-central contracting authorities”.
-The definition of "contracting authority" includes the State, regional and local authorities, together with any other body governed by public law.
+A defined term in the Public Contracts Regulations 2015 meaning a public body that is subject to and must comply with those Regulations.
+Those contracting authorities listed specifically at Schedule 1 to the Public Contracts Regulations 2015 are further classified as central government authorities while contracting authorities that are not expressly listed but nonetheless are caught by the definition are classified as sub-central contracting authorities.
+The definition of contracting authority includes the State regional and local authorities together with any other body governed by public law.

-The UK database of advertisements and award notices maintained by the Crown Commercial Service on behalf of the Cabinet Office, to be used by contracting authorities to comply with the advertising and notification obligations of part 4 of the Public Contracts Regulations 2015.
+The UK database of advertisements and award notices maintained by the Crown Commercial Service on behalf of the Cabinet Office to be used by contracting authorities to comply with the advertising and notification obligations of part 4 of the Public Contracts Regulations 2015.

-The standard EU numerical system of classification which identifies works, goods and services in a tendering process.
+The standard EU numerical system of classification which identifies works goods and services in a tendering process.
 CPV codes must be used by contracting authorities in OJEU notices to categorise their requirements in addition to a description in words.
 Searchable lists of CPV codes are available here.

 An executive agency of the Cabinet Office that provides advice and guidance on procurement best practice and establishes framework agreements as a central purchasing body.
-Formerly known as Buying Solutions and OGC Buying Solutions, and the Government Procurement Service.
+Formerly known as Buying Solutions and OGC Buying Solutions and the Government Procurement Service.

 Direct Call Off